rostislav-nikitin/coasyncpp/README.md

 ### Solution

-But with use or coasyncpp library we can get much more readable code, wich represents all this asynchronouse code with a sequence of calls like a simple synchonous code like below.
+But with use of the coroutines and coasyncpp library we can get much more readable code, wich represents all this asynchronouse code with a sequence of calls like a simple synchonous code like below.

 ```C++
 auto process(int entityId) -> asyc<void>